 - Cowick CE VC Primary School,

 - Hensall Primary School,

 - Pollington-Balne CE Primary School,

 - Rawcliffe Bridge Primary School,

 - Rawcliffe Primary School, and

 - Snaith Primary School.

-- 5.7 Where distance from the child's home to school has to be measured, the admission authority, or another body acting on their behalf, uses a computer GIS mapping system using Ordnance Survey information, to measure the distance and adopts the address points for the child's home and the school as recorded on the Local Land & Property Gazetteer, (LLPG).
+- 6.7 Where distance from the child's home to school has to be measured, the admission authority, or another body acting on their behalf, uses a computer GIS mapping system using Ordnance Survey information, to measure the distance and adopts the address points for the child's home and the

+school as recorded on the Local Land & Property Gazetteer, (LLPG).
 The actual distance measured is a straight line from the LLPG recorded address point for the child's home to the LLPG recorded address point for the school.

-6. Waiting list

-- 6.1 Where a school is oversubscribed in the normal admissions round, a waiting list will be held from when offers have been made until 31 December 2022.
-After 31 December no waiting list is held.
-No waiting lists are held after 31 December in the Reception year or in Year 7, or for any other year group. - 6.2 A child's position on the list will be determined by the oversubscription criteria set out in Section 5 of this policy and will reflect their current circumstances where these circumstances have been provided to the admission authority.
+- 7. Waiting list - 7.1 Where a school covered by this policy is oversubscribed in the normal admissions round, a waiting list will be held from when offers have been made until 31 December 2024 when the admissions rounds ceases to be coordinated.
+During this time refused in-year applications will also be added to this waiting list.
+From 1 January 2025 the waiting list will be continued as an 'in-year' waiting list until 31 July 2025 when it will close. - 7.2 The Education Alliance will accept the offer of East Riding of Yorkshire Council's offer to maintain waiting lists for all schools covered by this policy for all year groups from Reception to Year 11 as set out in the East Riding of Yorkshire Council's coordinated scheme for in-year admissions for the 2024-25 school year.
+Details of how waiting lists operate are set out in the Council's coordinated scheme. - 7.3 A child's position on the list will be determined by the oversubscription criteria set out in Section 6 of this policy and will reflect their current circumstances where these circumstances have been provided to the admission authority.
 The list will also contain all other on-time and late preferences that have been refused or are requested.
-Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 6.3 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the admission authority agrees requires a new application. - 6.4 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.
+Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 7.4 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the admission authority agrees requires a new application. - 7.5 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.